-Please take the following steps to apply to this programme:
+For all students, please take the following steps to apply for this programme:

 If you are in need of a visa or are applying for a scholarship, you will need to adhere to earlier deadlines:

 Applications will be carefully evaluated by the admissions committee.
 The committee determines whether or not all entry requirements as specified below are met and assesses the quality of each application compared to the other applications received.